nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_containerBlankProject/setup_ContainerWeb.rst

 .. tip::

-  Running Docker assumes you are using Docker Desktop :ref:`Prerequisite <firstStepPreamble>` .
+  Running Docker assumes that you are using Docker Desktop (see :ref:`Prerequisite <firstStepPreamble>`).
   If you are using the Docker Toolbox, the volume specification in the above example will fail.

   If you are using the Docker Toolbox, Docker is running in a VM on VirtualBox.